-2 million people have fled Ukraine since the start of Russian invasion in historic crisis, U.N. says
+In historic crisis, 2 million people have fled Ukraine since the start of Russian invasion, U.N. says

 The rules, known as “Temporary Protection,” allow Ukrainians to bypass the normal asylum system — a system that has left migrants from elsewhere, particularly Africa and the Middle East, in years-long limbo after arrival.

-Though Europe appears united in its desire to help Ukrainians, the welcoming tone has led to questions about why the same set of rules were not used to assist fleeing Afghans, among others.
+Although Europe appears united in its desire to help Ukrainians, the welcoming tone has led to questions about why the same rules were not used to assist fleeing Afghans and others.

-The grim milestone of 2 million people fleeing Ukraine is also a sad reminder of another humanitarian crisis from years earlier.
+The milestone of 2 million people fleeing Ukraine also is a reminder of another humanitarian crisis, from years earlier.
 In 2015 and 2016, roughly 2 million people, including many Syrians fleeing war, sought refuge in Europe.
-Though some were initially welcomed — in Germany, for instance — sentiment has hardened in the years since, particularly in Eastern Europe.
+Some were initially welcomed — in Germany, for instance — but sentiment has hardened in the years since, particularly in Eastern Europe.

 Now, some of those same governments are opening their doors.

 On Monday, Grandi said the outflow of Ukrainians illustrates the need for a “more structured system” for the distribution of refugees in Europe and elsewhere.
-The European Union has enacted unprecedented measures allowing Ukrainian refugees to live, study and work anywhere within the E.U. for at least a year.
+The E.U. has enacted unprecedented measures allowing Ukrainian refugees to live, study and work anywhere within the bloc for at least a year.

 “This is where we need a more structured system in the E.U. and certainly beyond the E.U. [for] … how to share this responsibility,” Grandi said, pointing to Britain, the United States, Canada and other nations.
 “I do hope that this, in the end, is the silver lining of this crisis, that Europe understands that any country can become [a] recipient of large numbers of refugees and need the help of others.”

-Yet, the rapidly increasing refugee crisis with such a high scale is concerning to James Elder, a spokesman for UNICEF.
-UNICEF says it is working to provide vital humanitarian supplies, and reach vulnerable Ukrainians with essential services, including health, protection and water.
+Yet, the increasing refugee crisis is concerning to James Elder, a spokesman for UNICEF.
+The agency says it is working to provide vital humanitarian supplies and reach vulnerable Ukrainians with essential services, including health, protection and water.

-After saying 1 million of the 2 million Ukrainians fleeing the country are children, Elder on Tuesday acknowledged the deep impact the refugee crisis is having on children in Ukraine.
+After saying 1 million of the 2 million Ukrainians fleeing the country are children, Elder on Tuesday acknowledged the deep impact the refugee crisis is having on Ukrainian children.

 “A dark historical first,” he tweeted.